Typical Worship Order

 The approach begins with a welcome, which reminds us that God always welcomes us home.
 The experience includes both hearing God’s Word and tasting that Word in the Lord’s Supper - a visible means of an invisible grace.
 We respond with gratitude by praying for others and offering our resources for Jesus’ mission.
 At the end of the service, we are sent out to love and serve our neighbors.

-Our nursery opens at 9:15 a.m. for kids 3 and under.
-(All volunteers working with kids must go through a background screening and appropriate training.
-To limit the spread of germs, kids ages 3-5th grade are invited forward before the sermon for the “Children’s Blessing,” and then have the opportunity of participating in age-appropriate programming for the duration of the service.
+Our nursery opens at 9:15 a.m. for kids 3 and under (starting September 13th).
+All volunteers working with kids must go through a background screening and appropriate training.
+To limit the spread of germs, kids ages 3-5th grade are invited back to the Heartland Kids wing before the service.
+(Normally, they’d begin the Heartland Kids experience right before the sermon).

 Typical Worship Order